 Brief Description What is Required: 'Exceptional Circumstances' may exist where the Participant resides in an area affected by extreme weather conditions, natural disasters, public transport strikes or other conditions advised by the Department.
 A Participant can be accompanied by a nominee, including a family member, advocate, social worker or counsellor, for support when the JSCI is conducted.
 Interpreter services should be used where appropriate.
 Providers must inform the job seeker that the information provided is protected by the Privacy Act 1988 .
 More information on privacy, confidentiality and access or disclosure of information is available from the Office of the Australian Information Commissioner or by calling 1300 363 992 or teletypewriter TTY 133 677 (ask for 1300 363 992).
 Providers should inform the Participant that some of the questions are voluntary disclosure questions which must be asked, but for which the Participant may choose to provide a response of 'do not wish to answer'.
 The Participant should be advised which questions are voluntary prior to the question being asked.
-The voluntary disclosure questions cover: Aboriginal or Torres Strait Islander statusrefugee status disabilities and medical conditions criminal convictions, and any other personal factors or characteristics that may affect the Participant's ability to obtain and/or retain employment.
+The voluntary disclosure questions cover: Aboriginal or Torres Strait Islander status refugee status disabilities and medical conditions criminal convictions, and any other personal factors or characteristics that may affect the Participant's ability to obtain and/or retain employment.
 Providers should encourage the Participant to provide open and honest responses to all the questions to ensure that the JSCI accurately reflects their circumstances.
 The responses to the questions will allow Providers to deliver tailored services to best meet the Participant's needs.
 Providers must refer to the Explanation of the Job Seeker Classification Instrument Questions - Advice Document (Attachment A) when conducting the JSCI to ensure that the most appropriate response are provided.
 If a job seeker discloses a need for crisis assistance they must be referred to services appropriate to their current needs or to Centrelink for further assistance.
-Job seekers who disclose domestic violence, family grief or trauma and require further assistance with these issues should be referred to Centrelink.
+Job seekers who disclose domestic violence, family grief or trauma and who require further assistance should be supported to connect with services appropriate to their circumstances.
+This includes support provided by a Services Australia social worker or another national or state-based organisation.
 Information to assist job seekers in crisis and information to assist job seekers affected by domestic and family violence is available on the Services Australia website .
-Process steps for conducting the JSCI Start a JSCI and select the Conducting Site The JSCI is completed on the Department's IT Systems.
-Where the Department's IT Systems are not available there is a JSCI form available on the Provider Portal that can be printed and used as an interim measure to record the Participant's responses.
-The DES Provider must record all the information from the JSCI form in the Department's IT Systems as soon as possible and must retain on file the full JSCI signed by the Participant, either on the original paper form or a scanned electronic copy.
+Process steps for conducting the JSCI The JSCI is completed on the Department's IT Systems.
+Where the Department's IT Systems are not available there is a Job Seeker Classification Instrument form available on the Provider Portal that can be printed and used as an interim measure to record the Participant's responses.
+The DES Provider must record all the information from the JSCI form in the Department's IT Systems as soon as